magyarkuti/corvinusmetropolis/README.md

 Find the appropriate logos and place them to your working folder.
 Do not forget to adjust the exact filename at the command `\renewcommand{\myinstlogo}{corvinus_Institute_of_Data_Analytics_and_Information_Systems_cmyk.eps}`, for exmaple.

-Compile `template.tex` again with `lualatex` or `xelatex` and compare with `template.pdf` what I uploaded.
+Compile `template.tex` again using `lualatex` or `xelatex` and compare yout output with the uploaded `template.pdf`.
 If you have used `lualatex` or `xelatex` compilers earlier, then no reason to read the rest of this document.
 Enjoy!

-If you have never used `lualatex` and `xelatex`, then probably your latex source file is encoded something different than `utf-8`.
-That soon becomes a serious problem.
-The point is that the required input encoding of the latex source is `utf-8` when `lualatex` or `xelatex` compiles the source code.
-Thus, set your text editor to `utf-8` encoding.
-Using an older file you should convert your tex source to an `utf-8` encoded text file first.
+If you have never used `lualatex` and `xelatex`, your latex source file may not be encoded `utf-8`, which will cause problems.
+The required input encoding for compilation with `lualatex` or `xelatex` is   `utf-8`.
+Ensure your text editor is set to `utf-8` encoding.
+If you are using an older file, convert it to `utf-8` beforre compliling.
-For example, if you use the good, old fashioned Central European encoding, as an uncomfortable hereditary of an exotic operating system of the last century, your source file is probably encoded `ISO-8859-2`.
-At this case the command
+For example, if your source file uses Central European encoding `(ISO-8859-2)`, you can convert it to `utf-8` with the following command:
 ```
 iconv -f ISO-8859-2 -t utf-8 mytexinput.tex
 ```
 converts your input file to `utf-8` format.
-For better understanding please read the first three pages of the document
+For further details, please read the first three pages of
 <http://dante.ctan.org/tex-archive/info/luatex/lualatex-doc/lualatex-doc.pdf>.
-No more, but only the first three pages.
-Do not use the font selection command `\setsansfont` in your source code.
-This is what `corvinusmetropolis.cls` does.
+but no more than that.
+Do not use the font selection command `\setsansfont` in your source code; this is handled by `corvinusmetropolis.cls`.

-Have fun, enjoy!
+Enjoy!